yochaigal/intotheodd/_posts/monsters/2021-02-19-golem-clay.md

 stats: 11 HP, 2 Armor, 15 STR, 7 DEX, 8 WIL, fists (d8)
 subtext1: " • 8’ tall humanoid statues made of baked clay and animated by dark magics."
 subtext2: " • Immune to mundane attacks and fire.
 Resistant to weapon damage that is not bludgeoning."
-subtext3: "Critical Damage: Inflicts a curse on the victim, STR cannot be healed until the curse is lifted."
+subtext3: " • Critical Damage: Inflicts a curse on the victim, STR cannot be healed until the curse is lifted."
 subtext4:
 author: xenio
 inspiration: TSR Monsters